Nicell/nick.winans.io/src/blog/perfect-keyboard/index.md

 | [Corne Premium]       | <audio controls preload="metadata" src="./corne.mp3"></audio>  |
 | [Photon] (Target)[^1] | <audio controls preload="metadata" src="./photon.mp3"></audio> |

 I hope you can hear a big difference.
 The Lily58 is hollow and the switch stabilizers rattle a lot.
-The Corne is certainly sounds a bit more solid, but the switches are still shallow in sound profile.
+The Corne certainly sounds a bit more solid, but the switches are still shallow in sound profile.
 Then we have the Photon, wow!
 The sound is deep, crisp, and satisfying.
 It's got _thock_!

 ## The Plan